Motorsport in Canada: Formula One

 As of today, the Montreal Grand Prix remains active at the same location.
-Canadian drivers who currently participate in the Formula One World Championship are Lance Stroll of the Aston Martin team, and Nicholas Latifi of the Williams team, although there are also other less prominent Canadian test drivers.
+As of the 2023 Formula One World Championship, the Canadian driver who currently participates in the Formula One World Championship is Lance Stroll of the Aston Martin team, although there are also other less prominent Canadian test drivers.

 NASCAR

 Beginning in 1981, the Canadian Association for Stock Car Auto Racing (CASCAR) started the CASCAR EMCO Western Series, the CASCAR CARQUEST Sportsman Series, and its more prominent championship, the CASCAR Super Series, where stock cars would race across a mix of twelve different tracks and speedways across various regions of Canada each year.
 In 2004, the American-based National Association for Stock Car Auto Racing (NASCAR) and CASCAR collaborated, in an effort to increase interest of the sport.
 The agreement between the two groups would span for the next few years, leading to the revival and remake of the CASCAR Super Series.

 As a result, the NASCAR Canadian Tire Series (NCATS) was formed and debut in 2007, with the Canadian Tire company as the primary sponsor.
 However, after nine years of partnership, Canadian Tire eventually pulled out in 2015, with the reason due to the little change and low coverage of the event.
-The series continued the proceeding year in 2016, and the Pinty’s Delicious Foods company became the top sponsor, leading to the series’ name change to the NASCAR Pinty’s Series.
+The series continued the proceeding year in 2016, and the Pinty's Delicious Foods company became the top sponsor, leading to the series’ name change to the NASCAR Pinty's Series.
 After being held on different tracks in Canada only, in 2018 the series added a race at the New Hampshire Motor Speedway in the United States, the first location to host a race outside of Canada.